marcin119a/archetypal-analysis-cosmic/README.md

 - Archetypal_Analysis.ipynb can be executed indipendently

 - Signature_Extraction.ipynb calculate metrics for each scenario after de novo extraction with SigProfilerExtractor.
-  Given the number of simulation and the size of the results to run the notebook is necessary to first perform de novo extraction for each scenario with SigProfiler. executing run_SigProfiler.py
+  Given the number of simulation and the size of the results to run the notebook is necessary to first perform de novo extraction for each scenario with
+  SigProfilerExtractor executing run_SigProfilerExtractor.py.
+The computation is really expensive and it may takes some times.